kaustubh285/football_analysis_yolo/README.md

 1. Clone the repository
 2. Install required dependencies: `pip install -r requirements.txt`
 3. Train your model using the training notebook provided
-4. Download the model weights and store in models folder
+4. Download the model pt file and store in models folder
 5. Store the video to be analysed in the input folder

 ## Usage